anupvarghese/macjasp.github.com/source/_posts/2013-03-24-cloudflare-dynamicdns-updater-raspberry-pi.markdown

 <br>
 <br>
 {% footnotes %}
-{% fn %}<del>The static pages of this Octopress blog are being served by [Nginx](http://nginx.org/en/) and performance is admirable on the Raspberry Pi.</del> I had to change hosting back to Github Pages after some weird sleeping issues the Pi was experiencing.
+{% fn %}The static pages of this Octopress blog are being served by [Nginx](http://nginx.org/en/) and performance is admirable on the Raspberry Pi.
 {% fn %}I currently have mine set to update CloudFlare every 55 minutes.
 {% endfootnotes %}